nickduran/PCED/stage-1-patient-coding.md

 | **P3** | **YES** | **YES** (1+ treatments mentioned) | As **alternatives/choices** to compare or choose between | "Should I continue physical therapy or get the cortisone injection?" / "What are the pros and cons of Aleve versus Ibuprofen?" / "I heard infrared light treatment is best, but what are the alternatives?" / "Which would work better - the cream or the pills?" |

 #### Note
 - **Key:** Focus on treatment/management options.
 Speculation about causes is fine at any level but doesn't affect coding.
-If multiple patient messages exist, code the **strongest** opportunity present.
 See [Coding Examples](examples) if you would like additional clarification.

 ---